AshiswhoIam/CodingPractice/README.md

 # CodingPractice
-The following is for the saving coding files that have been practiced upon.
+The following is for the saving of coding files that have been practiced upon.